curityio/workload-identities/README.md

 ## Deployment 2: Istio Service Mesh

-The next deployment integrates the Crity Identity Server with an Istio service mesh.\
+The next deployment integrates the Curity Identity Server with an Istio service mesh.\
 The mesh upgrades internal OAuth requests to use mutual TLS, to ensure request confidentiality.

 - [Run the Deployment](2-istio-service-mesh/README.md)

 ## Deployment 3: SPIFFE and SPIRE

-The final deployment integrates the Crity Identity Server with SPIFFE and SPIRE.\
+The final deployment integrates the Curity Identity Server with SPIFFE and SPIRE.\
 This allows the most complete use of workload credentials with JWT SVIDs and X509 SVIDs.

 - [Run the Deployment](3-spiffe-and-spire/README.md)